Skip to content ↓

 Alongside the buildings, Smithdon has some truly amazing and outstanding teachers and support staff.
 Smithdon should be seen as an exciting place to work; the place where the very best, specialist teachers see their careers developing through outstanding resources and training and the opportunity to do what they do best – teach.
 The school continues to try to attract the very best staff.

 Smithdon High School is aware of its rich past and heritage.
 Today’s Smithdon High School expects high standards in both behaviour and academic excellence.
 It believes – and will continue to believe – that its curriculum must match the needs of the modern world and that students will leave with the qualifications, knowledge and skills that they need to progress in an increasingly competitive and complex environment.
-They will also have had a memorable experience, including: excellent school trips, strong speakers, opportunities to show integrity by being kind and thinking of others, alongside a wealth of life-enhancing activities.
+They will also have had a memorable experience, including opportunities to show integrity by being kind and thinking of others, alongside a wealth of life-enhancing activities.
 All this will help to shape their character and provide them with the broad foundation needed to build upon whatever their future beholds.
+This is all created through The Smithdon Way and following The Smithdon Seven